 Hello to all my fellow Champions of the Realm!
-Hero Shooters are a genre of fun, exciting and competitive gameplay that you can’t really find anywhere else.
-Starting out in the genre, you’re definitely going to come across both Paladins and Overwatch.
+Hero Shooters are a genre of fun, exciting and competitive gameplay that you can’t find anywhere else.

 Now, both of them are drastically different games in terms of actual combat and movement; however, they do have some decent similarities in both their formats and even their gameplay!
-So, we’re going to take a deep dive into both games and compare the aspects of both games which will help us decide what game is better!
+So, we’ll take a deep dive into both games and compare the aspects of both games, which will help us decide which game is better!

-Okay, before getting too deep into the differences in the gameplay aspects; they are both very different games in their own regard.
-The biggest difference between both games is the skill gap, Overwatch feels more like a game that is catered towards casual players whereas Paladins requires you to become skillful at it.
+Okay, before getting too deep into the differences in the gameplay aspects, they are both very different games in their regard.
+The most significant difference between both games is the skill gap, Overwatch feels more like a game catered towards casual players, whereas Paladins requires you to become skillful at it.

-Overwatch is built as a traditional hero shooter, you pick your heroes with different abilities and you essentially use your abilities to either heal your team or take your opponents down.
-Whereas with Paladins, it brings a bit more of a MOBA influence to the table, from games such as SMITE.
+Overwatch is built as a traditional hero shooter, you pick your heroes with different abilities, and you essentially use your powers to either heal your team or take your opponents down.
+Whereas Paladins, it brings a bit more of a MOBA influence to the table from games such as SMITE.

 What Paladins does is bring a ton of strategy to the mix, characters can be countered by one another and they each bring a different element to the table.

-The only thing that pulls Paladins down in terms of graphics and art is the baked-in lighting, and the sources of light being very few in most maps.
-This was likely done to help with frame-rate, and avoid visual clutter but it does make the game feel much less good-looking.
+The only thing that pulls Paladins down in terms of graphics and art is the baked-in lighting, and the sources of light are very few in most maps.
+This was likely done to help with frame-rate and avoid visual clutter, but it does make the game feel much less good-looking.

-Now, when it comes to the graphical fidelity; Overwatch is on a whole different level.
+Now, when it comes to graphical fidelity, Overwatch is on a whole different level.
 It’s not just the graphics either, it’s the art and the characters themselves; not to mention that each of these heroes have whole stories that support their backgrounds.

-Now, Overwatch and Paladins both have extremely hard to get into communities.
-Talking about Paladins’ community, it’s a bit extreme in competitive game modes and there will be a ton of toxicity.
+Now, Overwatch and Paladins both have an extremely hard to get into communities.
+Talking about Paladins’ community, it’s a bit extreme in competitive game modes, and there will be a ton of toxicity.
 In Overwatch, you essentially double those toxicity levels.

-Overwatch’s player base is also much divided, and people are hardly playing the game with very long queue times.
+Overwatch’s player base is also much divided, and people hardly play the game with very long queue times.
 You can’t queue as a DPS at all anymore.
-It takes half an hour to find a game at times; the role queue is to be blamed for this though.
+It takes half an hour to find a match at times; the role queue is to be blamed for this.

 Paladins’ player base is also facing the same issues, although you can definitely find matches much quicker and you can play any character that you want.